tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 ---
 > ** Have a look at the Reference/Homo_sapiens.GRCh38.109.gtf.gz file. **
 >
-> ❓ What types of features are there in the Reference/Homo_sapiens.GRCh38.109.gtf.gz file?
->
 > ❓ How many instances of feature = "gene" can you find ?
 >